List of monarchs of Northumbria: Kings of Northumbria

-Kings of Jorvik
+Rulers of the divided Northumbria

 Viking kings ruled Jórvík (southern Northumbria, the former Deira) from its capital York for most of the period between 867 and 954.
 Northern Northumbria (the former Bernicia) was ruled by Anglo-Saxons from their base in Bamburgh.
 Many details are uncertain as the history of Northumbria in the ninth and tenth centuries is poorly recorded.

 Although Eadred claimed rule from 946, the Kingdom of Northumbria was not absorbed permanently into England until after 954.
 Thereafter Osulf had control of all Northumbria under Eadred.
 See Rulers of Bamburgh for subsequent lords of Bamburgh after Osulf, none of whom ruled as kings.

+After the ascension of William the Conqueror in 1066, and in the prelude to the Harrying of the North, a joint Anglo-Danish force loyal to Edgar Ætheling and Sweyn II was able to seize control of York in the second half of 1069 and temporarily assert sovereignty over all of Northumbria.
+This short-lived independence came to an end when William fought his way North and paid off Sweyn to return to Denmark, leading to the Harrying of the North and the flight of Edgar and his family to Scotland.